*Expert legal services in English & Mandarin.

 Our family law system aims to provide a fair and just resolution of disputes between couples going through separation or divorce.
 Hogan Orders can play a crucial role in addressing the issue of litigation costs in the various family law proceedings outlined above but it’s important to remember such orders are at the Court’s discretion, requiring compelling evidence on behalf of the party seeking the order in support of their application.

-The advice of family lawyers Gold Coast with widespread experience in family law matters is essential if you are seeking a Hogan Order so as to properly put your case in property settlement proceedings.
+The advice of trusted family lawyers with widespread experience in family law matters is essential if you are seeking a Hogan Order so as to properly put your case in property settlement proceedings.
 Contact our team at Frigo James Legal today for more information or to ask questions about anything discussed in this article.